maybebyte/anthesis/openbsd-router.md

 	$ cu -l cuaU0 -s 115200

+Please remember to enter this at the boot prompt afterward:

+	boot> stty com0 115200
+	boot> set tty com0
+	boot> boot

 From here, the FAQ provides enough information to get through the rest of the installation procedure.
 Be sure to look at [the documentation for the relevant architecture](https://www.openbsd.org/plat.html).
 In this